docker-archive/ucp_lab/orca_lab.md

 		$ source env.sh

-9. Run `docker info` to examine the configuration of your Docker Swarm
+9. Run `docker info` to examine the configuration of your Docker Swarm.
+Your output should show that you are managing the swarm vs. a single node.

 		$ docker info
 		Containers: 10